sassoftware/viya4-deployment/README.md

 #### Viya Customizations

 Viya customizations are automatically read in from folders under site-config.
-To do so, first create the folder structure detailed in the [section above](#customize-deployment-overlays).
+To do so, first create the folder structure detailed in the [Customize Deployment Overlays](#customize-deployment-overlays) section above.
 Afterwards you can copy the desired overlays into a sub-folder under site-config.
 Once complete you can run the viya4-deployment tool and it will detect and add the overlays to the proper section in the kustomization.yaml

 <sub> Note that you do not need to modify the kustomization.yaml.
 The tool will automatically add the custom overlays to the kustomization.yaml file.<sub>